-Funded by the Hillsborough County Board of County Commissioners and the Arts Council’s annual FIVE by FIVE celebration, the grant program is designed to provide support for the professional growth of accomplished local artists.
-Artists apply for funds for specific projects that are then reviewed and scored by a panel of professionals.
+We are proud to support our talented individual artists in Hillsborough County through an annual competitive grant program.
+Funded by the Hillsborough County Board of County Commissioners and the Arts Council’s annual FIVE by FIVE celebration, the grant program is provides support for the professional growth of accomplished local artists.
+See who has received our grants.

 - Robert Aiosa, sculptor, $2000 — Sawstop Table Saw

 - Jay Giroux, painter, $1895 — Sony Digital Camera, iPad, accessories

 - Yvonne Gougelet, photographer, $1972 — DSLR Camera, Lens, Insurance

 - Sean Hamilton, musician, $2000 — 6-Microphone Array for Solo Drum Set

 - Crystal Haralambou, performer, $2000 — IO Chicago’s 5-Week Summer Intensive

 - Rebecca Sexton Larson*, photographer, $2000 — 5-Day Residency, 19th Century Photo Processes

 - Aaron Lepley, musician, $2000 — Home Studio Upgrades (microphones, headphones, accessories)

 - Ladale Lloyd, painter, $1817 — Alla Prima Painting Workshop, Scottsdale, AZ